leopoldev404/crispy_be_challenge_leonardo-pol/readme.md

 Once you run the docker-compose command the API will be available on [http://localhost:5000/api/v1/todos](http://localhost:5000/api/v1/todos)

-**The service is protected with `API KEY Authentication`, so make sure to add `ApiKey` header to your http requests (The value must be the equal to the API_KEY environment variable you have define previously).**
+**The service is protected with `API KEY Authentication`, so make sure to add `ApiKey` header to your http requests (The value must be equal to API_KEY environment variable you have defined previously).**

 The API implements **GET**, **POST**, **DELETE** and **PATCH** Http Methods.